dudematthew/foundry-audio-receiver/README.md

 | [Icecast](https://icecast.org/) | Run a small streaming server; point Foundry at the mount URL. |
 | [butt](https://danielnoethen.de/butt/) | Send audio from a mic/app into Icecast (or similar). |
 | [ngrok](https://ngrok.com/) | Expose a local stream URL to the internet with a public HTTPS URL (optional for remote players). |

-Same idea as the old [Music Streamer](https://foundryvtt.com/packages/music-streamer): Foundry needs **a URL that actually streams**; encoding and networking are on you.